CellGenix® rh SCF

 Highest GMP Quality Standard

-- High lot-to-lot consistency – save time on revalidations
+- High lot-to-lot consistency – save time and costs on revalidations

 - Performance reliability – rely on consistent product performance